-Bingham County applies the modified approach to the 1,199 center lane miles of roads.
+Bingham County applies the modified approach to the 1,217.3 center lane miles of roads.
 The roads are owned and maintained by the County even though many of the roads are built on implied dedication or prescriptive easements.
-The goal of the County in conjuntion with adopting the modified approach is to develop and provide a cost effective pavement maintenance and rehabilitation program that preserves the County's investment in its road network and enhances public transportation and safety.
+The goal of the County in conjunction with adopting the modified approach is to develop and provide a cost effective pavement maintenance and rehabilitation program that preserves the County's investment in its road network and enhances public transportation and safety.

-The method for evaluating the roads changed significantly from October 2010 to September 2011.
-Errors have been corrected and adjustments have been made to utilize the previous years' data to show the changes in the condition of the County's roads.
 The standards that Bingham County uses to evaluate the road conditions have been defined more clearly to the inspectors to improve the accuracy of the data.
 The County now utilizes a GIS/GPS system to measure the lengths of the roads and help eliminate errors in the data.
 Gravel roads have remained somewhat consistent from prior years.
-However, there has been a major adjustment for years prior to 2011 for the oiled roads to reflect the changes.
-The numbers for prior years have been adjusted to reflect the maintenance activities and the oxidation that occurs on the roads.
+During fiscal year 2017 and moving toward 2018, the County is working to upgrade their tracking system and improve the efficiency of their evaluations.
+They have modified their condition rating scale to be more sensitive using the Paser system which has double the categories previously used.

-Infrastructure Assts Reported Using the Modified Approach September 30, 2015
+Infrastructure Assets Reported Using the Modified Approach September 30, 2017

-Meas surement Scale 2015 G
+Measure ement Scale

-Grav el Roads 2015 Center Lane Miles
+Gravel I Roads - 2017 Center Lane Miles

-A Only needs maintenance once e a year and is safe 2
+9-10 Only needs maintenance once 2

-В Requires occasional maintena ance, needs only slight improvements 96.34
+8 Requires occasional maintenan nce, needs only slight improvements 96.34

-C Adequate - will be needing g for now gravel and other improvements in the future, but is okay 257.83
+6-7 -7 Adequate - will be needing gravel and other improvements in the future, but is okay for now

-D Needs gravel, etc. 140.29
+4-5 Needs gravel, etc. 140.29

-F Needs gravel, shoulders, wide ening, safety of road should be considered, etc. 44.83
+1-3 Needs gravel, shoulders, wide Other (dirt) ning, safety of road should be considered, etc. 46.15 0

-O Other (dirt) 0

-Total gravel roads 541.29
+Total gravel roads = 542.61

-Oiled l Roads
+Oiled Ro oads

-A Execellent New 1.5

-В Good Good condition - only chip seals required 147.02

-C Fair Maintenance - more than chip sealing (patching) 515.28

-D Poor Leveling course road that is uneven to drive on (overlay, ect.)
-0

-F Failed Reconstruction needed 0
+9-10 Excellent New and like-new 1.12

+8 Very Good Little or no maintenance required 162.19

+6-7 Good Some signs of aging, can extend life through sealcoat 329.46

+4-5 Fair Aging surface, but sound structural condition Needs work (overlay, strengthening, etc.) 0

-О Not rated Other (dirt) 0
+1-3 Failed Not rated Reconstruction needed Other (dirt) 0

-Total oil roads 663.8
+Total oil roads 492.77

-Infrastructure Assets Reported Using the Modified Approach September 30, 2015
+Infrastructure Assets Reported Using the Modified Approach September 30, 2017